-Unfortunately, since they live indoors, bites often occur when you accidentally step or roll on them while sleeping.
+But unfortunately, since they live indoors, bites sometimes occur when someone accidentally steps or rolls on them while sleeping.
 The bite is painless, so you may not even know you have been bitten until later.

-Watch the above video to see the damage a Brown Recluse bite can cause!
+Watch this video to see the damage a Brown Recluse bite can cause!

 Bites can result in lesions, nausea, fever, and wounds that are slow to heal, becoming necrotic and sometimes causing secondary infections.
-Necrosis (death of cells) sets in quickly, and the result is an excruciating and gruesome “flesh-rotting” wound.
+Necrosis (death of cells) sets in quickly, resulting in an excruciating and gruesome “flesh-rotting” wound.

 #4.
 Black-Footed Yellow Sac Spider

 - Pale yellow-beige color with dark brown markings on its palps, jaws, and the ends of its feet.

 - An orange-brown stripe often runs down the top center of its abdomen.